shakfu/cyfaust/README.md

         └── libraries
 ```

-Currently dveloped and tested only on macOS x86_64 and arm64.
+Currently dveloped and tested only on macOS `x86_64` and `arm64`.
+A linux version is intermittently under development.

 ## Features